cpsc6300/course-project-jacob-caldwell-and-millon-mclendon/report/report.md

 # Project Trajectory, Results, and Interpretation

-Briefly summarize any changes in your project goals or implementation plans you have made.
-These changes are a natural part of any project, even those that seem the most straightforward at the beginning.
-The story you tell about how you arrived at your results can powerfully illustrate your process.

 In the beginning of the project we knew that our overall goal was to come up with a way to analyze data from MLB players and come up with a "formula" of sorts to correlate different stats back to hitting leaders.
 This lead us to first question what stats we wanted to keep.
 In the process of cleaning the data we made several iterations and eventually came up with the plan to keep only stats that relate to hitting directly (ie: Hits, Plate Apperances, At Bats, etc.).

-Next, show your results.
-How well does your model and/or implementation perform?
-Did you meet your goals?
+Over the course of our project, our focus shifted between different specific parts of the MLB to help us better determine and analyze more specifics of how a team fares with better batters.
+We initially were wanting to predict who would be the next year's best batter, but as we started to dig into the data, we became more interested in how these different batter's affected their teams and what it meant for a better player to have more at bats.
+This was then used to help us better determine the effects that they have and how they stack up in this method.

 ![Hit AB ratio](figs/hits.png "Hits based on number of at bats")
 <center>Fig 1.
 Hits over At Bats</center>

 ![Run per year](figs/runs.png "Runs per year")
 <center>Fig 2.
 Runs per Year Trend</center>